William Sinclair, 2nd Earl of Caithness1

 M, #4821, d.
 9 September 1513

-William Sinclair, 2nd Earl of Caithness was the son of William Sinclair, 1st Earl of Caithness and Marjory Sutherland.1 He married Margaret Keith, daughter of Sir Gilbert Keith.1 He died on 9 September 1513 at Flodden Field, Northumberland, England, killed in action.
+William Sinclair, 2nd Earl of Caithness was the son of William Sinclair, 1st Earl of Caithness and Marjory Sutherland.1 He married Margaret Keith, daughter of Sir William Keith, 4th of Inverugie and Janet Dunbar.1 He died on 9 September 1513 at Flodden Field, Northumberland, EnglandG, killed in action.

-On 7 December 1476 he obtained a Crown charter of the whole lands of the Earldom 'to him and his heirs whatsoever.2' He succeeded to the title of 2nd Earl of Caithness [S., 1455] circa 1480.1 He fought in the Battle of Flodden on 9 September 1513.
+On 7 December 1476 he obtained a Crown charter of the whole lands of the Earldom 'to him and his heirs whatsoever.2' He succeeded as the 2nd Earl of Caithness [S., 1455] circa 1480.1 He fought in the Battle of Flodden on 9 September 1513.

 Children of William Sinclair, 2nd Earl of Caithness and Margaret Keith